 Our ECL models leverage the data, systems and processes that are used to calculate Basel expected loss regulatory adjustments for the portion of our retail and business and government portfolios under the IRB approach.
 Significant judgment is applied in leveraging the data and modelling techniques used to calculate Basel risk parameters to meet IFRS 9 requirements, including the conversion of through-the-cycle estimates to the point-in-time parameters used under IFRS 9 that consider forward-looking information.
-In addition, credit losses under IFRS 9 are 12 months for stage 1 financial instruments and lifetime for stage 2 and stage 3 financial instruments, compared to 12 months for IRB portfolios under Basel.
+In addition, credit losses under IFRS 9 are 12 months for stage 2 and stage 3 financial instruments, compared to 12 months for IRB portfolios under Basel.
 The main differences between Basel risk parameters and IFRS 9 parameters are explained in the table below: